“Happy wife, happy life!” sang Suleiman, our Bedouin hiking guide.

 Feynan Ecolodge Activities

-Whether you’re looking for active adventure in the reserve or immersion in Bedouin culture, many activities are included in a stay at Feynan Ecolodge.
+Whether you’re looking for active adventure in the reserve, literary inspiration about Jordan, or immersion in Bedouin culture, many activities are included in a stay at Feynan Ecolodge.

 Bedouin Cultural Experiences

 Feynan offers a fantastic half day of local community experiences for a modest fee that goes directly to the Bedouin family you visit.
-Spending a day among the Bedouin in a goat-haired tent, learning more of their culture and traditions is one of the most insightful experiences you can have in Jordan.
+Spending a day among the Bedouin in Jordan, in a goat-haired tent learning about their culture and traditions is one of the most insightful experiences you can have in this friendly country.

 Feynan is one of the few areas where it’s possible to sit down and literally make and break bread with local people.
 You’ll learn to bake (and eat) delicious Arbood bread baked in ash, grind Arabic coffee scented with cardamom pods from scratch, and learn to make and wear kohl eye makeup.
 If you visit in summer, you can even learn how to make a tent from goat hair.
 These Bedouin cultural traditions are taught by members of the local community, one of the last remaining Bedouin groups in Jordan.